Skip to main content

 Net Etiquette

 Discussion via Canvas is closed to anyone not enrolled in this course.
 All communication between students and faculty should remain professional and courteous.
 This is true of Canvas, email, and in-person communications.
 Language and grammar matter so be careful how you phrase your communication.
 Simplicity and directness are helpful in getting your message across (directness does not mean rudeness or angry responses to either students or faculty).
 It is possible to receive a failing grade (‘F’) for the Class Participation portion of the course if rude and unseemly communications via any communication mode become an issue and are not corrected.
-Website on Net Etiquette.
+Visit Website on Net Etiquette.

 Recording Course Content